algorithmiaio/dev-center/_pages/integrations/datadog.md

 In this tutorial, learn how you can monitor your model performance metrics with Datadog using the new Insights feature of Algorithmia Enterprise.

-[Algorithmia Insights](https://algorithmia.com/blog/introducing-algorithmia-insights-datadog-integration) is a new feature of Algorithmia Enterprise and provides a metrics pipeline that can be used to instrument, measure, and monitor your machine learning models.
+[Algorithmia Insights](https://algorithmia.com/blog/introducing-algorithmia-insights-datadog-integration) is a new feature of Algorithmia Enterprise that provides a metrics pipeline that can be used to instrument, measure, and monitor your machine learning models.
 Monitoring your model performance metrics can help with your organization’s overall [AI/ML governance efforts](https://algorithmia.com/blog/model-governance), and use cases include detecting [model drift](https://algorithmia.com/blog/model-drift-and-ensuring-a-healthy-machine-learning-lifecycle), data drift, and model bias.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/datadog/insights-datadog-cc-baseline-split.png" alt="Algorithmia insights page and Datadog dashboard side-by-side" class="screenshot">